When Using Donor Eggs, Will My Baby Look Like Me?

 If you have a partner or spouse, chances are you don’t look alike, but you still love each other and have a strong bond, right?
 Or, what about your dog or cat?
 You love them like your babies, yet don’t share any DNA.
 We all have proof in our lives that DNA isn’t required to bond or attach to someone.

-We honor and celebrate all parts of her - the parts that she gets from the egg donor, the parts she gets from her father and the parts she gets from me.
-It’s talked about very openly in our house, and always will be - for the record, my daughter currently holds the title for “Best Burper” in my family, and we couldn’t be more proud.
+We honor and celebrate all parts of her - the parts that she gets from the egg donor, the parts she gets from her father, and the parts she gets from me.
+It’s talked about very openly in our house and always will be.
+For the record, my daughter currently holds the title of “Best Burper” in my family, and we couldn’t be more proud.

-I know now, I never needed to share DNA or have a biological connection through Epigenetics to bond or love my daughter.
+I know now, that I never needed to share DNA or have a biological connection through epigenetics to bond or love my daughter.
 I didn’t need her to look like me or be like me.

 I just needed her to be her - the one and only her.